 Knocked Out Permanent Tooth

 First, if possible, find the tooth.
 If found, handle the tooth by its crown (the top portion of the tooth) and rinse it gently with water.
-DO NOT scrape any debris or remaining tissue off the tooth.
-If possible, try to reinsert the tooth into the socket and hold the tooth in place with finger pressure or have your child bite down on a wash cloth.
+DO NOT scrape any debris or remaining tissue of the tooth.
+If possible, try to reinsert the tooth into the socket and hold the tooth in place with finger pressure or have your child bite down on a washcloth.

-If unable to reinsert, place your child’s tooth in a cup of milk, child’s saliva or saline.
+If unable to reinsert, place your child’s tooth in a cup of milk, the child’s saliva, or saline.
 Immediately contact our office.
-If you act quickly, it can increase your child’s chances in saving the tooth.
+If you act quickly, it can increase your child’s chances of saving the tooth.
 You can use children’s over-the-counter pain medications to alleviate the pain.

 Chipped Or Fractured Tooth

-Place cold compress on the area and take your child to the emergency room immediately.
+Place a cold compress on the area and take your child to the emergency room immediately.